mendix/docs/howto/getting-started/create-a-to-do-app-3.md

 This is all you need to do to refresh your list of to-do's.
 If you want, you can change some messages the widget generates when you pull to refresh on your phone.

-### 3.4 Add and Configure the List View Swipe Widget
+### 3.4 Adding and Configuring the List View Swipe Widget
 Follow these steps to add the list view swipe widget to your app:

 1. Open the **Home_Phone_Default** page.